noahking27/project-2-demo/README.md

 - git clone git@github.com:gemsjohn/project-2-demo.git
 - npm install

-- Navigate to the root directory and enter `node server.js` then open `http://localhost:3005/express_backend` in your web browser.
 - While in the root directory enter `npm run start` then the React front end should populate in your web browser.
 WARNING: If you get an error, then you likely need to create a `.env` file and include `SKIP_PREFLIGHT_CHECK=true`.
 Save and then re-run `npm run start` and the web application should launch.

 ## Test